-Kelly Ripa & Mark Consuelos Donate $1M To Aid New York’s Coronavirus Pandemic
+Kelly Ripa & Mark Consuelos Reportedly Donate $1M To Aid New York’s Coronavirus Pandemic

-Kelly Ripa and Mark Consuelos have donated $1 million dollars to aid the fight against the coronavirus pandemic in New York City.
-The celebrity couple made their donation to the New York governor’s office.
-Their relief effort will go toward purchasing ventilators, which are in short supply in the area.
+Kelly Ripa and Mark Consuelos are reportedly donating $1 million dollars to aid the fight against the coronavirus pandemic in New York City.
+The celebrity couple will make the donation to the New York governor’s office.
+The relief effort will reportedly go toward purchasing ventilators, which are in short supply in the area.
 Part of the donation will also help WIN, an organization that runs 11 women’s shelters in the city, reported ABC 7 Eyewitness News.

 The Live with Kelly and Ryan and Riverdale stars both live in New York City with their children Michael, Lola, and Joaquin.
 The couple’s hometown has been hit hard by the pandemic.